projectweekend/Pi-Control-Service/README.md

 ### GPIO service

-The GPIO service exposes access to the Raspberry Pi's digital GPIO pins.
-Using it you can turn pins on and off as well as read the value of a pin.
-The next two sections cover the specifics of its configuration and usage.
+The GPIO service (`pi_control_service.GPIOService`) exposes access to the Raspberry Pi's digital GPIO pins.
+Using it you can turn pins on and off as well as read their values.
+The next two sections cover specifics of its configuration and usage.

 #### Configuring the GPIO service

 A config file, written in [YAML](http://en.wikipedia.org/wiki/YAML), is used to define the initial pin setup.
 If a pin is not defined here it will not be available to **Pi-Control-Service**.
+You can save this file anywhere.
+You will provide a path for the module to access it in your code.
 The following snippet shows an example configuration file:

 ```yaml
 18: